PraveenSubramani88/DATA_SCIENCE_PROJECTS/Agent_HuggingFace/README.md

 ## 📌 Notes

 - All packages will be installed via `pip`, even though you're using `conda`.
+- `Jupyter` is installed via `conda` for better compatibility and performance.
 - If you run into issues with conflicting dependencies, consider creating a `conda` environment file (`.yml`) instead.

 ---